|From: Deke Donovan's Power Perfo

 Rich Little on CBC TV

 Royal Command Performance for the Duke of Edinburgh, Toronto

 Ronnie Prophet TV Show, Toronto

 Alan King in the Catskill, NY circuit

-Rhett and his family now live in Winter Park, Florida where he performs in local lounges and nightclubs.
+Rhett and his family now live in Orlando, Florida where he performs in local lounges and nightclubs.

 Check out his website: www.rhettdavismusic.biz to hear more new tunes!